karank85/bike-rental-system/README.md

     - In the renting page, the users can see all the bicycles and all their info like the bike type and which building they are in
     - The currently rented bikes only contains an ETA time as to when it will be returned in the case that you have a favourite bike!
     - Our UI is also extremely user friendly when renting a cycle and returning the cycle, since they only have to provide their phone number and an ETA return time before being granted permission to rent the cycle

-## Feature we couldn't implement in time:
-- Users returning bicycle feature

 # Database Design